inancgumus/learnrust/notes/rustbook.md

 * I remember wondering about what are traits from the beginning.

-## The most useful chapter was these ones:
+## The most useful chapters were these ones:
 * Programming a Guessing Game
 * Understanding Ownership